stroiasilviu/English-Thesaurus-Python/README.md

 # English-Thesaurus-in-Python
-English Dictionary that takes the data from a JSON file
+English Dictionary that takes the data from a JSON file and returns the word you are searching for in the command line